iainmannix/eye-catcher-game/README.md

 # EYE CATCHER

-Eye Catcher is a customizable browser game built with plain HTML, CSS, JavaScript, and the Canvas API.
+Eye Catcher is a customizable browser game built with plain HTML, CSS, JavaScript, and Canvas API.
 Catch the collectible eyes, avoid the glitches, and reach the target score as quickly as possible.

 <br>Play it: **[Eye Catcher on GitHub Pages](https://iainmannix.github.io/eye-catcher-game/)**